 “I loved that this company was built on the backbone that everyone’s voice deserved to be heard,” Yasmine tells us.
 And as an Education Account Manager, she plays an active role in making our vision a reality by helping our customers ask, listen to, and learn from their communities every day.

-“My main role is to be a strategic thought partner with each account to really make sure they’re seeing and utilizing the full value of ThoughtExchange, and discovering how we can grow together from there,” she explains.
+“My main role is to be a strategic thought partner with each potential customer to help them learn about the value that ThoughtExchange can bring to their district, and discover how we can grow together from there,” she explains.
 “I get to problem solve and provide value to education leaders every day I come to work.”